Fillings that are close to invisible

 Due to the importance of technique when placing white fillings we endeavour to use ‘rubber dam’ (a thin sheet of rubber used to isolate the tooth from the moisture in the mouth) during the procedure in order to achieve the most optimal result.

 Any questions?
-Get in touch or book an appointment for a dental health check and come see us for yourself.
+Get in touch or book an appointment at our Exeter dental practice for a dental health check and come see us for yourself.